HarshRatheeOfficial/subdomain-recon-/README.md

 # subdomain-recon-
 **Web subdomain reconnaissance** (or *subdomain recon*) is the process of identifying subdomains associated with a target domain.
 It's a crucial step in penetration testing, bug bounty hunting, or general cybersecurity reconnaissance, as subdomains can expose development environments, internal tools, or forgotten services.

-Here’s a practical breakdown of how to perform subdomain reconnaissance:

 ---

 ### **1. Passive Enumeration (Stealthy, No Direct Interaction)**